Uspizig/WifiWallSwitch/README.md

   - Recieve Commands to Switch on / off ext Relay
   - Switch to Desaster Mode and search for BLE Heart Rate Devices nearby and sent this data via LoRa

 WARNINGS

-Before you compile please ensure you modify all your credentials and used sensors in "credentials.h" which have been marked REPLACEMEUSER
+This is my hobby.
+Please do NOT be a DIRTY COPY CAT and make your own comercial product out of it.
+See License before you copy anything out of it.

-This Source Code is provided "AS it is" .
-If you use this code you agree that any harm, damage, burn or injuries are YOUR RESPONSIBILITY!
+If you use this Hardware, Software, Code or schematics you agree that any harm, damage, burn or injuries are YOUR RESPONSIBILITY!
-The Author may not be held liable for any damage that might happen if you try this code out.
+The Author may not be held liable for any damage that might happen if you try this code out or use this product or parts of it.
 Legal validity of this disclaimer: This disclaimer is to be regarded as part of the internet publication which you were referred from.
 If sections or individual terms of this statement are not legal or correct, the content or validity of the other parts remain uninfluenced by this fact.

 Referrals and links The author is not responsible for any contents linked or referred to from his pages - unless he has full knowledge of illegal contents and would be able to prevent the visitors of his site from viewing those pages.
 If any damage occurs by the use of information presented there, the author might not be liable.
 Furthermore the author is not liable for any postings or messages published by users of discussion boards, guest books or mailing lists provided.

+Arduino:
+Before you compile please ensure you modify all your credentials and used sensors in "credentials.h" which have been marked REPLACEMEUSER
+This Source Code is provided "AS it is" .
 Also ensure you have installed the following libs:
 Code Sources that influenced this Source Code and which libaries you may need:

 https://github.com/knolleary/pubsubclient/blob/master/examples/mqtt_auth/mqtt_auth.ino